elastic/elastic-otel-node/packages/opentelemetry-node/TESTING.md

 - Set that envvar in the "test" script in "package.json", so that it is defined when `npm test` is run.
 - Add the service to "test/docker-compose.yaml" and be sure to include a `healthcheck` section.
+(This docker compose file is used by `npm run test-services:*` for loca dev testing.)
-- Add the service and the envvar to the "test-vers" job in "../../.github/workflows/test.yml".
+- Add the service to the "test-vers" job in "../../.github/workflows/test.yml" for testing in CI.
 E.g.:

     ```yaml
-    env:
-      REDIS_HOST: 'localhost'

     services:
       redis:
         image: redis:7